LAMurakami/no-ssl/README.md

 a three digit numerical order for the sites.
 Force apache2 to read any changes in configuration files with: systemctl reload apache2

-* &lt;site&gt;_archive_rebuild.bash is a script to rebuild a tar archive if anything has changed since the archive was last rebuilt.
-By not rebuilding the archive if nothing has changed the data transmitted to a remote copy of the backups is reduced.
-The whole archive will be transmitted if any file changes but the archive is compressed.
-The archive rebuild should only be run on the master system and not on clones.
-The script is linked into the backup directory with: ln -s /var/www/${REPO}/${REPO}_archive_rebuild.bash \
- /mnt/efs/aws-lam1-ubuntu/${REPO}
-The script will only run if the archive file already exists as it is used as the Newer reference.
-Create a zero byte archive file with an old date with: touch -d 1955-05-20 /mnt/efs/aws-lam1-ubuntu/${REPO}.tgz

 * site_perl-LAM contains perl modules to be linked into site_perl.
 The modules simplify a number of cgi perl routines used in both Public